souradeep-thakur/faircare-analytics/README.md

 We group the features admission_type_id, discharge_disposition_id, admission_source_id, diag_1, diag_2, and diag_3.
 As stated earlier, the diagnosis codes appear as the first three characters of the alphanumeric [ICD9 codes](https://en.wikipedia.org/wiki/List_of_ICD-9_codes).
 We group these diagnosis codes into 19 distinct categories such as, circulatory, respiratory, digestive, infections, etc. The other industry standard codes are also grouped into categories.
 For instance, admission_type_id is grouped into urgent care, non-urgent care, and unknown.

 #### Integer encodings
 Some of the categorical variables such as race and gender are one-hot encoded.
 We encode the ages as follows, [0-10) as 0, [10-20) as 1, [20-30) as 3, and so on.
-The drug features (metformin, repaglinide, etc.) have four distinct values: up, steady, down, and no which correspond to dosage increased, unchanged, decreased and not presecribed respectively.
+The drug features (metformin, repaglinide, etc.) have four distinct values: up, steady, down, and no which correspond to dosage increased, unchanged, decreased and not prescribed respectively.
 We encode these as follows, up as 3, steady as 2, down as 1, and no as 0.
 Similarly, the test result variables, A1Cresult (HbA1c test result) and max_glu_serum (maximum glucose serum test) have four distinct values.
 Take max_glu_serum for instance.
 The four distinct values are encoded as follows, >300 mg/dL as 3, >200 mg/dL as 2, Norm (~120 mg/dL) as 1, and No (test not performed) as 0.

 #### Additional features